LocksleyLK/workshops/personalityQuiz/README.md

 myName = "Locksley"
 print(myName)
 ```
 4. Let's bring it all together!
-We're going to bring our **firstProgram**, **myAge**, and **myName** variable together into the following statement with a couple extra pieces.
+We're going to bring our **firstProgram**, **myAge**, and **myName** variable together into the following statement with a couple of extra pieces.
 Replace all of your current code with the following snippet that we'll declare the sentence we want to print and **concatenate** the sentence together.
 ```
 firstProgram = "Hello, world!" intro = "My name is"